Liked by:

 Discussions

-15 1,960
+15 1,963

 Finished this very pleasant Balblair ‘91 Third Release 46% abv., natural colour, non-chill filtered.
 Surprisingly bright for a 26/27 YO single malt.
-This is the second bottle I’ve drained… one or two resting in the bunker wink
+This is the second bottle I’ve drained… one or two resting in the bunker

-about one year ago 7Who liked this?
+2 years ago 7Who liked this?

 @paddockjudge this is a thread I would LOVE to be posting on more often.
 To make way for new bottles in my bursting cabinet.

-about one year ago 4Who liked this?
+2 years ago 4Who liked this?

-@Nozinan, I think a yard sale would create some space in your cabinet. wink You could do it in the afternoon preceding our next tasting.
+@Nozinan, I think a yard sale would create some space in your cabinet.
+You could do it in the afternoon preceding our next tasting.

-about one year ago 1Who liked this?
+2 years ago 1Who liked this?

 Focusing on low-fill bottles in my cabinet and emptying them to create space for a couple of new acquisitions.